-For Fellows, the Secretary will cascade the EqIA to all new Fellows one month prior to their arrival at IASH.
-The system for monitoring the impact of the policy has largely been described on the previous page in the section 'How equality groups or communities are involved in the development, review and/or monitoring of the policy or practice?' and will include inviting feedback from affected groups.
-Comments will be discussed at management meetings and changes made as needed.
+The system for monitoring the impact of the policy has largely been described on page 6 in section 'How equality groups or communities are involved in the development, review and/or monitoring of the policy or practice?' and will include inviting feedback from affected groups.
+Comments will be discussed at the Senior Executive Committee and changes made as needed.

 2. When will the policy/practice next be reviewed?

-The policies will initially be reviewed one month after implementation.
+The policies will initially be reviewed one month after implementation on a building by building basis by order of re-opening.

 After that the policy will be re-visited as anticipated changes in policies at the government or University level are implemented, or as and when feedback necessitates a review of the policy.

-H. Publication of EqIA Can this EqIA be published in full, now?
-Yes If No - please specify when it may be published or indicate restrictions that apply: The EqIA will be published in its draft form as soon as possible in order to provide guidance in tandem with anticipated changes that will come from Government.
-Changes to the EqIA are expected as more information regarding impact and feedback is received and IASH intends to act responsively.
-I. Sign-off EqIA undertaken by (name(s) and job title(s)): Professor Steve Yearley (IASH Director) Dr. Ben Fletcher-Watson (Administrative Manager) Helen Sang (CAHSS College Estates Officer) Dorothy Tiell Accepted by: Professor Dorothy Miell
+H. Publication of EqIA

+Can this EqIA be published in full, now?
+Yes

+If No - please specify when it may be published or indicate restrictions that apply:

+Yes.
+Due to the urgency of need, the EqIA will be published in its draft form as soon as possible in order to provide guidance in tandem with anticipated changes that will come from Government.
+Changes to the EqIA are expected as more information regarding impact and feedback is received and the School intends to act responsively.

+I. Sign-off

+EqIA undertaken by (name(s) and job title(s)): Alex Nuth (resources Manager) Mrs Lindsay Jack (Director of Equality and Diversity)

+Accepted by (name): Professor Martin Hogg, Dean/Head of School.
+Edinburgh Law School [This will normally be the person responsible for the policy/practice named above.
+If not, specify job-title/role.]

-Date: 20 August 2020
+Date: 1st August 2020